sgarciav/sergiogarciavergara.com/_posts/2026-02-18-aidermacs.markdown

 # Setup <a id="headerlink" name="aider-setup" href="#aider-setup" title="Permalink to this headline"></a>
 ------------------

-First, install `airder` by executing:
+First, install `aider` by executing:

 ``` bash
 python -m pip install aider-install